'In The Moment, You Just Fly': Jon Batiste Lets Loose At The Piano

 GROSS: One of the things that you have to do as the band leader and during Stephen Colbert's opening monologue, you often do the piano equivalent of a rimshot to say, like, that was funny, and punctuate the joke.
 But you'll play, like, a fragment of a tune that comments or that aligns with the joke.
 So for example, (laughter) when Colbert is doing a golden showers joke related to the Trump dossier, you often play the Monk piece...

 GROSS: "...Trinkle, Tinkle" (laughter).

 GROSS: (Laughter) So when did you start thinking, like, "Trinkle, Tinkle" would work great for golden showers?

 BATISTE: It's all in the moment.
-It's the improvisation, and then things become routine.
+It's the improvisation.
+And then things become routine in a way that you can appreciate when you're doing a show that's such a consistent production.
 You want to have some stuff in your trunk.
 And I really, really have improvised to find a lot of that stuff.
-I wanted to figure out my own way of doing that, so that's what happened.
+I wanted to figure out my own way of doing that.
+So that's what happened.
 I started quoting things as they came to me.